tact-lang/prism-ton/README.md

 The workflow looks like this:

 1. Add changes to the grammar
+2. See how it works by opening the `.github/submodule-prism/test.html` file in the browser
-2. Add/update tests
+3. Add/update tests
-3. Execute and modify tests until they pass :)
+4. Execute and modify tests until they pass :)
-4. Commit & push
+5. Commit & push
-5. Make PRs to:
+6. Make PRs to:
   * ton-community/ton-docs
-  * tact-lang/tact-docs
   * TelegramMessenger/libprisma
+  * prismjs/prism

 ## TODO